 What is New Orleans’ Irish Channel?

 Today, the Irish Channel remains a mainly residential neighborhood with a thriving brewery scene and a number of local hangouts and restaurants.
-It’s best known and loved for its annual St. Patrick’s Day Parade where the neighborhood is filled with good cheer and a lot of green!

 What to do in New Orleans’ Irish Channel?